Kometa-Team/Community-Configs/EvilTactician/README.md

 For me it takes approximately 16 minutes.

 ## Special Thanks
-JJJonesJr33 - Original Base Anime.yml & Feedback
+JJJonesJr33 - Original Base Anime.yml & Feedback<br>
-Fribb - Creator of https://github.com/Fribb/anime-lists, helped me track down some mapping issues Sohjiro - Creator of Plex Meta Manager
+Fribb - Creator of https://github.com/Fribb/anime-lists, helped me track down some mapping issues<br>
+Sohjiro - Creator of Plex Meta Manager

 There was quite a bit of work involved in this - and you're welcome to use my assets and templates as you see fit as long as you give credit if you re-distribute them anywhere or include them in another project.